chriskempson/base16-builder/README.md

+This my personal fork of Base16 builder, with my own colorschemes.

+For the original version, please visit the link below.

 # Base16 Builder
 Easily build color variations of Base16 with YAML scheme definitions and ERB templates.
 See the [Base16](https://github.com/chriskempson/base16) repository for more information.